netdata/netdata/docs/tutorial/longer-metrics-storage.md

 One hour has 3,600 seconds, hence the `3600` value!

-To make Netdata store more metrics, you can increase `history` to the number of seconds you'd like to store:
+To increase your historical metrics, you can increase `history` to the number of seconds you'd like to store:

 ```conf
 [global]